2025: Review of My Year

 I am often asked the following questions:

-Are you a fellow freelancer or a new author wondering what these terms mean?
+Are you a fellow freelance editor or a new self-publishing author wondering what these terms mean?

 Tall Tartan Talks here … This blog post answers those questions.